thao4/Note-Reviewer/README.md

 Python 3.11.3 is recommended to run this project.
 It is recommended to create a virtual environment before working/using this project.
 After you create your virtual environment, run 'python3 -m pip install -r requirements.txt' to install the required python modules.

+# Usage

+To run the app, use 'python -m app'.
+A URL should appear in the terminal which you can access locally.